Abdominal Surgery for Crohn's disease

 What does the operation involve?

-The operation is performed under a general anaesthetic and usually takes an hour to 90 minutes.
+The operation is performed under a general anaesthetic.

-Your surgeon will make a cut on your abdomen and remove the diseased part of your small bowel.
-They will often also need to remove a part of your large bowel.
+Your surgeon will make a cut on your abdomen and remove the diseased part of your bowel.

 Your surgeon will usually join the ends of your bowel back together.
-If they are unable to join the ends of your bowel, they will make a colostomy or ileostomy.
+If they are unable to join the ends of your bowel, they will make a colostomy or ileostomy (your bowel opening onto your skin).

 What complications can happen?